Distinguished Visiting Professor

 A native of Hattiesburg, Mississippi, Parker grew up in the Christian Methodist Episcopal Church (CME).
 She has served the CME church as a local and district Director of Christian Education.
 She has also taught numerous educational ministry workshops and seminars on local, district, Annual Conference and Connectional levels.
 She represented the CME Church on the World Council of Churches (WCC), Faith and Order Plenary Commission from 1996 to 2006.
 During the WCC Ninth Assembly in 2006, she was elected to the Central Committee.
 Within the WCC Central Committee, she serves as co-secretary/reporter for the Nominations Committee.
 She was also a member of the 10th Assembly Planning Committee that was held in Busan, South Korea in 2013.
 During the 10th Assembly, she taught Bible study and shaped policy as a delegate representing the Christian Methodist Episcopal Church.
 She was elected to the WCC – Commission of the Churches on International Affairs in 2014 and serves as the Moderator of the Statelessness, Migration, and Refugees Group.
 She is an active member of the Kirkwood Temple C.M.E.
 Church in Dallas, Texas, where she serves as Christian Education Coordinator.

-Parker received a bachelor of science from Lambuth College, a master of science from Prairie View A&M University, a master of religious education from Perkins School of Theology at Southern Methodist University, and a doctor of philosophy from the joint program at Garrett-Evangelical Theological Seminary and Northwestern University.
+Parker received a bachelor of science from Lambuth College, a master of science from Prairie View A&M University, a master of religious education from Perkins School of Theology at Southern Methodist University, and a doctor of philosophy from Northwestern University (in Cooperation with Garrett Evangelical Theological Seminary).